jeet-parekh/musicxml/README.md

 ---

-- This package parses musicxml files into a simple tree-like structure.
+- This package parses MusicXML files into a simple tree-like structure.
 It provides the bare minimum functions needed to traverse the XML tree.

-- To parse a musicxml file, use
+- To parse a MusicXML file, use

   - `ParseXMLBytes(XMLData []byte)`.